-Starting out playing DnD can be quite overwhelming, there are a lot of new terms and numbers that you have to come to grips with.
+Starting out playing DnD can be pretty overwhelming; there are a lot of new terms and numbers that you have to come to grips with.
+The Ability Score Improvement (ASI) being one of them.
 So, let’s go over the basics of ability scores and how you can improve them.

 What Are Ability Scores?

 Ability scores are a number that is assigned to how well you can do something.
-For example, if your character is very muscly, they will have a higher ability score for Strength compared to a scrawnier character.
-These ability scores are determined by rolling, standard array, or point buy depending on what your DM has decided on for the game.
-After determining your score, you apply the bonuses granted by your race, for example with elves, you gain a +2 bonus to your Dex and a +1 to another score determined by your subrace.
-So if you started with a score of 16, being an Elf would give you a score of 18, for a modifier of +4.
+For example, if your character is very muscly, they will have a higher ability score for Strength than a scrawnier character.
+These ability scores are determined by rolling, standard array or point buy depending on what your DM has decided on for the game.
+After determining your score, you apply the bonuses granted by your race.
+For example, with elves, you gain a +2 bonus to your Dex and a +1 to another score determined by your subrace.
+So if you started with a score of 16, being an Elf would give you a score of 18 for a modifier of +4.

 Is This The Same For Multiclassing?

 Multiclassing is where you have different levels in different classes.
-Doing so is very fun as you can combine your favourites, but it does impact your ability scores.
-To explain, I’ll take an example from one of my own characters.
-I have a half-orc who has a total level of five, four of these levels are in the paladin class and one is in the cleric class.
+Doing so is very fun as you can combine your favorites, but it does impact your ability scores.
+To explain, I’ll take an example from one of my characters.
+I have a half-orc with a total of five levels; four of these levels are in the paladin class, and one is in the cleric class.
 This means that when she reached level four in paladin, she got her ability score improvements.
-However, if I had given her an extra cleric level, meaning she would have three levels in paladin and two levels in cleric, she would not have got her ability score improvement despite being over level four.
+However, if I had given her an extra cleric level, meaning she would have three levels in paladin and two levels in cleric, she would not have improved her ability score despite being over level four.

-Essentially, you only improve your abilities when you reach the level landmarks, level 4, level 8 etc, in a singular class.
+Essentially, you only improve your abilities when you reach the level landmarks, level 4, level 8, etc., in a particular class.
 If you multiclass, it’s advisable to do so in chunks of 4 so that you don’t lose any ASIs, and try to avoid delaying them by more than a level or two.